saschaschramm/github-copilot/README.md

 ## Prompts
 The Github Copilot extension uses two types of prompts.
 ### Prompt 1
-We start with the simplest case with only one file.
+We start with the simplest case with only one file `file1.py`.

 * filename: `file1.py`
 * file content: `# Print hello world`